VieVaWaldi/dh_pipeline/orchestration/README.md

 # Connecting to Running Instance
 * Password is here: `cat $AIRFLOW_HOME/simple_auth_manager_passwords.json.generated`
 * IMPORTANT: idk why but it keeps adding passwords to the file.
 You must delete all but the first one for it to work.
-* Connect using tunnel: ssh -N -L 8080:localhost:8080 draco
+* Connect using tunnel: ssh -N -L 8080:localhost:8080 draco and localhost:8080

 ## Local Development
 Use `airflow standalone` for local development and testing.